indrode/meatspace/content/i/zimdb.md

 end
 </code></pre>

-This already does more than one step at once, but I will keep this tutorial rather brief, so let's this this file with `rspec spec/movie_spec.rb` and see what's happening.
+This already does more than one step at once, but I will keep this tutorial rather brief, so let's run these tests with `rspec spec/movie_spec.rb` and see what's happening.

 <pre><code>
 #!sql